JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

 Let's switch hats.
 Image that our app is a service that we send a request to.
-In this scenario, it must recognize that the incoming request is part of an ongoing trace.
+In this scenario, the remote service must recognize that the incoming request is part of an ongoing trace.
-Let's add the `start_as_current_span` decorator to the `/users` endpoint We'll use curl to construct a request with a fictional tracing header.
+To simulate this, let's add the `start_as_current_span` decorator to the `/users` endpoint.
+We'll use curl shown above to construct a request with a fictional tracing header, which is then send to application.
-Issue a request to the application and examine the generated spans.
+Let's examine the generated spans.
 The output reveals that the tracer created a span with a random `trace_id` and no `parent_id`.

 ```py { title="app.py" }